Harry to give evidence in UK lawsuit against tabloid publisher

 SUBJECT OF THOUSANDS OF STORIES

-Setting out the argument, the prince's lawyer David Sherborne said Harry had been the subject of thousands of MGN stories since he was a young boy, and as such was a regular target of unlawful behaviour, with his late mother Princess Diana, also a victim of hacking.
+Harry's lawyer David Sherborne said on Monday that the prince had been the subject of thousands of MGN stories since he was a young boy, and as such was a regular target of unlawful behaviour, with his late mother Princess Diana, also a victim of hacking.

-Harry wanted to focus attention on the unlawful activities rather than because of a "vendetta" against the press, Sherborne said.
+Harry wanted to focus attention on the unlawful activities rather than because he has a "vendetta" against the press, Sherborne said.

 MGN, now owned by Reach RCH.L, did apologise at the start of the trial after admitting the Sunday People had unlawfully sought information about Harry on one occasion, and has previously admitted its titles were involved in phone-hacking, settling more than 600 claims.